 Your total solar system cost depends on the following factors:

-• Equipment costs: Your total system cost includes the panels, additional equipment, racking system for rooftop mounting, wiring, and any add-on accessories, such as electric vehicle (EV) chargers and solar batteries
+• Equipment costs: Your total system cost includes the panels, additional equipment, racking system for rooftop mounting, wiring, and any add-on accessories, such as electric vehicle (EV) chargers and solar batteries.
+Choosing one of the top performance solar batteries can cost more up front, but will secure your home better against outages.

 • Financing options: Cash payments require the most up-front investment but yield the best ROI.
 Solar loans allow less of an initial investment, but will increase your total cost due to interest rates over time.
-Both of these solar financing options qualify you for solar incentives, credits, and rebates, which help lower installation costs.
+Both of these ways of funding your solar panels qualify you for solar incentives, credits, and rebates, which help lower installation costs.
 Selecting a solar lease or power purchase agreement (PPA) means you won’t own your system and thus won’t have a payback period.

 • Solar installation company: Pricing between solar installers varies based on the equipment and services offered, as well as local market pricing.